Pure Joy: we’re closed through the winter, and re-opening in the springtime.

-I have already purchased a 2020 season pass.
+I have a 2020 'Tis the Season Pass.
 Do I need to make a reservation?

-I received a ticket as a gift.
+I received a ticket with no expiration date as a gift.
 How do I redeem it?

-Reservations must be made online in advance to use tickets purchased prior to June 2020.
-Reservations are no charge.
-Reservations will be available in one-week blocks of dates.
+Reservations must be made online in advance to use tickets purchased prior to April 2020.
+Reservations are no charge, and are available beginning one week prior to the planned visit date.
+For example, reservations for July 8 are available beginning on July 1.
 Up to one week prior to your preferred visit date, visit our website to check availability and make your reservation.

-I do not want to visit the park this year, is my ticket still valid?
+I do not want to visit the park this year, is my General Admission ticket purchased prior to April 2020 still valid?

 Yes.
-Each General Admission ticket is valid for a single admission on any one day of the operating season (excluding the New Year’s Eve special event).
+Each General Admission ticket purchased prior to April 2020 is valid for a single admission on any one day of the regular operating season (excluding New Year’s Eve and other special events).
 These tickets hold no expiration date and could actually be used one day next year if desired.

 I do not plan on using my 2020 'Tis the Season Pass.
 What are my options?

-All 2020 season passes purchased through April 16, 2020, will be valid for visits any day of our regular season (up to December 30) for the 2020 season AND for visits any day of our regular season (up to December 30) for the 2021 season excluding any special events.
-If you would like additional information, please contact us directly via email at email@example.com.
+All 2020 season passes purchased through April 16, 2020, are valid for visits any day of our regular season (up to December 19) for the 2021 season, excluding any special events.
+If you would like additional information, please contact us directly via email at firstname.lastname@example.org.

 Masks and Facial Coverings